-- LfRf Upmix: Off Indicates the current state of the upmixer.
-Used to show whether the Automatic Threshold has commanded the upmixer to engage or disengage. - Discrete Threshold - Sets the RMS point at which Auto upmixing is disabled allowing discrete audio to pass untouched.
+- Detection Thresh Sets the RMS point at which Auto upmixing is disabled allowing discrete audio to pass untouched.
 Adjustable from -90 dB FS (very sensitive, switches to discrete with little more than noise present) to Off (not sensitive at all, will never switch to discrete).
-Default is -75 dB, but adjust to match facility signal levels (should produce a definite switch at transitions) - Upmix -> Discrete Xfade Sets the timing of the transition from Auto Upmix back to discrete.
+Default is -75 dB, but adjust to match facility signal levels (should produce a definite switch at transitions) - Discr -> Up Sets the timing for engaging the upmixer.
+It is important that this happen quickly enough to prevent two channel material from not being upmixed or the transition from discrete to upmix being audible.
+Normal default is Quick, but adjust to taste. - Up -> Discr - Sets the timing of the transition from Upmix back to discrete.
 As the original audio is not ever muted, this transition can be rather slow without being noticeable thus preventing audible false switches.
-Default is Slow. - Discrete -> Upmix Xfade - Sets the timing of engaging the upmixer.
-It is important that this happen quickly enough to prevent two channel material from not being upmixed or the transition from discrete to upmix being audible.
-Normal default is Quick, but adjust to taste. - Bass Enhancement (On/Off)- Produces an LFE channel form the 80Hz low pass filtered sum of the discrete Left, Center, and Right inputs.
-Use with care as in many cases consumer subwoofers are mis-aligned. - Level (0dB 24dB) Adjusts the output level of the created LFE signal.
-Default is 10, but please adjust to taste.
-Some installations have found lower values such as -18 Modify Processing Menus
+Default= Slow - LFE When Discrete A checkmark indicates that an LFE channel will be created for input audio when the upmixing section has been turned off.
+Default is Disabled - Detect Center - Selects whether the Center channel main input (channel 3) is used for determining whether to upmix while in Auto mode.
+Normal mode is Enabled, but for L/R + Announce mixes, detection should be disabled.